Skip to Main Content

 Teams Chat and Teams Call

 RMC users can call and message other community members using the recipient's RMC email address instead of a phone number.
 However, organizing chats and calls in one's Teams account can be tricky when there are a lot of them.
 Deleting a chat only removes it from the user's own Teams account; it remains in other participant's Teams chat.
 We recommend using chat and video- or voice-calls for one-time conversations.
-For an on-going group project or conversation with consistent group members, we recommend creating a Team and custom channel for the group instead of making group calls or group chat.
+For an on-going group project or conversation with consistent group members, we recommend creating a Team and custom channel for the group.

 Chat / Messaging